marle3003/mokapi/docs/guides/kafka/quick-start.md

 title: Producing Orders to AsyncAPI Kafka with Mokapi
 description: Learn how to set up Mokapi to produce orders to an AsyncAPI-defined Kafka instance, including message production, validation, and monitoring.
 ---
-# Producing Orders to AsyncAPI Kafka with Mokapi
+# Producing Orders to AsyncAPI Kafka

 ## Overview